 Prepare your enterprise geodatabase for publishing to ArcGIS Server.
 This involves connecting to ArcGIS Server and registering your database with the server.

 Publish your map document as a map service with the Feature Access capability enabled.
 This creates a feature service endpoint through which clients, such as a web application, can access and edit the bird sightings in your map.

 Consume the feature service in a web application.
-In this tutorial, you'll use Map Viewer to quickly edit, update, and delete bird sightings in your map.
+In this tutorial, you'll use the ArcGIS Online map viewer to quickly edit, update, and delete bird sightings in your map.

 Before beginning this tutorial

 If you've just installed ArcGIS Server, consider reading the following before you begin this tutorial: